dustlang/dustup-components-history/README.md

-# Rustup components availability tool
+# Dustup components availability tool

 A library and some binaries to monitor rustup components availability history on different platforms.